 - Used for larger distances

-There are 3 major types of Unguided Media:
+There are 3 types of Signals transmitted through unguided media:

 (ii) Microwaves –

 It is a line of sight transmission i.e. the sending and receiving antennas need to be properly aligned with each other.
 The distance covered by the signal is directly proportional to the height of the antenna.
 Frequency Range:1GHz – 300GHz.
 These are majorly used for mobile phone communication and television distribution.

 Infrared waves are used for very short distance communication.
 They cannot penetrate through obstacles.
 This prevents interference between systems.
 Frequency Range:300GHz – 400THz.
 It is used in TV remotes, wireless mouse, keyboard, printer, etc.